Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 One of the basics of Kubernetes is that it uses Labels and Annotations for everything.
 Services, deployments, replicasets, everything is labeled.
 Don't remove or mess with these because, for example, if you have deployment that desires a replicates of 2 of an application and you remove the label from one of the containers, that container will get orphaned and the ReplicaSet will create a new one since now it only detects one as the desired capacity.

+### Kubernetes Cluster

+For Kuberenetes to work, a Kubernetes cluster needs to be present.
+Setting that up might be a bit painfully, but luckily help is there.
+Minikube sets up a cluster for us locally with one Node.
+And AWS has a beta service running in the form of a Kubernetes cluster where the only thing you need to do is request nodes and define your deployments.
+The Kubernetes cluster components are documented here: [Kubernetes Cluster Components](https://kubernetes.io/docs/concepts/overview/components/).

 ### Nodes

 A Node is a worker machine.
 A node can be anything from a vm to a physical machine, including all sorts of cloud provided vms.